Early Entry Essentials

 Enrollment in the freshman early entry class is capped.
 Residency is not a consideration in filling the top half of the class, but Mississippi residents are given preference for positions in the remainder of the class.
 Applications from non-Mississippi residents are encouraged.

-Over the past five years, incoming early entry classes have had an average ACT score of 29.1 and an average GPA of 4.17, and approximately two-thirds of the students are Mississippians.
+Incoming early-entry students for 2017 have an average ACT score of 28.3 and an average GpA of 4.0, and approximately two-thirds of the students are Mississippians.

 Following completion of the freshman year, all participants who achieve at least a 3.5 GPA on required courses will receive a performance scholarship for the second year.
 The scholarship amount will be increased each succeeding year that the 3.5 GPA on required courses in the preceding year is maintained, through completion of the Doctor of Pharmacy program.